-Another interesting clue as to who the Prophet (PBUH) was, was his inclination to spend a lot of time in a seclusion:
+Another interesting clue as to who the Prophet (peace be upon him) was, was his inclination to spend a lot of time in a seclusion:

 “When Prophet Muhammad was nearly forty he had been known to pass long hours in retirement meditating and speculating over all aspects of creation around him.”
 (Saifur Rahman Al-Mubarakpuri, Ar-Raheeq Al-Makhtum)

 The Prophet felt overwhelmed by the evils he was witnessing from his society.
 His response was to retreat to the cave of Hira—an inclination of an introvert and the setting in which introverts do their best thinking.